Rockhount1793/mysql2-migrations/README.md

 # mysql2-migrations

-Create and manager migrations in mysql from repositories with configuration "type module"
+    -Create and manager migrations in mysql from repositories with configuration "TYPE MODULE"

 # resume

 Especial thanks to "kawadhiya21"